argonne-lcf/ATPESC_MachineLearning/03_profileLearning/README.md

 Try the `optimized` version of the code - what throughput are you getting?
 It should be a good deal faster! (~132000 Img/s - about 556x faster)  So, after all the profiling, what optimizations did we learn?

  - Make sure that IO isn't a bottleneck.
-In this case it was simple.
-With big datasets it can be a challenge to keep the GPU fed and not idle on IO.
+In this case, the fix for this bottleneck was simple.
+With big datasets it can be a signficant challenge to keep the GPU fed and not idle on IO.
  - Make sure to use graph compilation where you can.
-It's easy to make mistakes here: you must make sure to use only tensorflow operations!
+It's easy to make mistakes here: you must make sure to use only TensorFlow operations!
  - Use XLA.
 It can give excellent speed ups by fusing operations.
- - Use reduced precision ... if there isn't a bug.
-Reduced precision becomes particularly powerful when XLA is involved, allowing you to keep the tensorcores chugging along with less memory-bound operations.
+ - Use reduced or mixed precision.
+Reduced precision becomes particularly powerful when XLA is involved, allowing you to keep the Tensor Cores chugging along with less memory-bound operations.

-In general, if you have an application running in tensorflow, it's a great idea to profile periodically and make sure you've got all the basic optimizations down!
+In general, if you have an application running in TensoFlow, it's a great idea to profile periodically and make sure you've got all the basic optimizations down!